 In the second stage of processing, the SQLJ translator passes .java files to a Java compiler.
 Compilation creates files with the extension .class; in this example, your compiled Java program is called File1.class.
 An internal resource file named profilekeys.class is also created.
-If your program includes an iterator, a file called iterator\name.class is produced.
+If your program includes an iterator, a file called iterator_name.class is produced.

 Tip: To perform translation only, execute the java ifxsqlj command with the -compile option set to FALSE.
-For information about the -compile option, see "Advanced Options" on page 5-4.
+For information about the -compile option, see "Advanced options for the ifxsqlj command" on page 5-4.

-To create a complete application, you must include the directories that contain the SQLJ runtime classes in sqlj.runtime.\ in your CLASSPATH environment variable definition.
-The SQLJ runtime files are available in ifxsqlj.jar, the file that you installed when you first installed the Embedded SQLJ product, as described in "Setting Up Your Software" on page 2-1.
+To create a complete application, you must include the directories that contain the SQLJ runtime classes in sqlj.runtime. in your CLASSPATH environment variable definition.
+The SQLJ runtime files are available in ifxsqlj.jar, the file that you installed when you first installed the Embedded SQLJ product, as described in "A simple embedded SQLJ program" on page 3-3.